 Intermittent fasting (IF) is currently one of the world’s most popular health and fitness trends.
 Recent studies have shown the benefits of intermittent fasting, 1 including help with weight loss and improving overall health and lifestyle.

 So, what exactly is intermittent fasting?
 Quite simply, it is an eating pattern that cycles between periods of fasting and eating.
-It doesn’t specify which foods you should eat, or restrict any foods, but instead, looks at when you should eat them.
+It doesn’t specify which foods and how much amount you should eat eg shake or restrict any foods, but instead, looks at when you should eat them.
 In this respect, it’s not a diet in the conventional sense but more accurately described as an eating pattern.
 Standard intermittent fasting methods involve daily 16-hour fasts or fasting for 24 hours, twice per week.

 Intermittent fasting methods